 There is a forest canyon ropes courses and zip lines in Ville Neurve Loubet which make for a great day out.
-Also, plenty of bike trails winding through castles, villages and offering something different from Antibes usually vibe.
+Also, plenty of bike trails winding through castles, and villages and offering something different from Antibes usual vibe.

 If you are wintering in Antibes and want to get away, Isola or Auron, are ski stations less than 2.5 hours drive from Antibes.

 Being based in Antibes has its perks for you- there are so many beaches to explore.
 A word of caution though, during summer these are absolute hot spots, so get there early to claim your patch of “sand”

 - Plage de la Gravette (aka the toilet bowl) is a sandy beach right in the heart of town, located right beside Port Vauban – it gets busy in summer because of its location.

 - Plage de la Salis and Ponteil are two sandy beaches a short distance from old town Antibes – there are ‘snacks’ (food kiosks) located there, public toilets and a sailing club where you can hire kayaks, windsurfers etc.

 - If you want a private beach, Royal Beach has a nice outlook on the sea and offers loungers and umbrellas for a fee.